rsnikhil/RISCV_Piccolo_v1/README.md

 ----------------------------------------------------------------
 ## Running the Verilog simulator on RISV-V ELF files

+You should be in the Verilogsim directory: `$ cd Verilogsim`

 To run an individual program, e.g., "Hello World!": `$ make do_test_hello`